 Carding Style: Carded once in thin layers

-Please consider signing up for my weekly newsletter.
+If you haven't already done so, please take a moment to sign up for my weekly newsletter.
 You'll find secret sales for subscribers only, interviews with pattern designers, tutorials, and announcement for new product lines.
-You'll also receive a one-time coupon code worth 15% off your purchase by email as soon as you sign up.
+You'll also receive a one-time coupon code by email as soon as you sign up.